Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Experiments

-{\flushleft \bf Fine-tuning transferability.} We evaluate our model under the fine-tuning protocol.
-Table~\ref{tab: overall} gives the overall results, and the detailed comparisons are reported in Tables~\ref{tab: ssv2_k400} and \ref{tab: ucf_hmdb}.
-The recognition capability of our model is comparable to previous works as we achieve state-of-the-art or competitive accuracy, while retaining strong transferability.
+{\flushleft \bf Fine-tuning Transferability.} We evaluate our model under the fine-tuning protocol on SSV2, Kinetics-400, UCF-101, and HMDB-51.
+Besides pre-training on YT-Temporal, we further follow recent works~\cite{mcq,miles} to jointly post-pretrain our model on \textbf{Google Conceptual Captions} (CC3M) and \textbf{WebVid-2M}.
+Their texts are harvested from the web in the form of a single caption.
+Since there is no timestamp-annotated text on CC3M and WebVid-2M, we only adopt the contrastive object.
+As listed in Table~\ref{tab: ssv2_k400} and Table~\ref{tab: ucf_hmdb}, the recognition capability of our model is comparable to previous works as we achieve state-of-the-art or competitive accuracy, while retaining strong transferability.
 Additionally, the video-text alignment methods show inferior performance on SSV2 since they are devoted to associating the vision patterns with language concepts, without fully exploiting the temporal information.
 By contrast, our TVTS achieves satisfactory performance via strengthening the learning of spatiotemporal representations.